 The inaugural NGF Top 100 Businesses in Golf is part of the National Golf Foundation’s ongoing effort to highlight the vitality, size and diversity of the industry.

-Golf, after all, has a healthy and far-reaching footprint in the U.S., with an economic impact of almost $70 billion.
+Golf, after all, has a healthy and far-reaching footprint in the U.S., with an economic impact of about $84 billion.
 As such, this initiative was created to recognize and celebrate the most successful, influential and prominent companies, organizations and associations in golf.

 The range of golf businesses is vast, from public companies that have numerous brands under their umbrella to mom-and-pop driving ranges that have been family-owned for decades.
 The industry also runs the gamut in terms of goods and services.
 The biggest and most successful equipment manufacturers might be instantly-recognizable, thanks to sizeable marketing budgets and clubs in millions of golf bags across the country, while huge turf care supply companies remain relatively unknown to the most hardcore golf fan.